-STACKL offers a REST API for interactions.
-The API is implemented using Flask as a WSGI server, thus offering a regular REST API that supports the basic HTTP methods (GET, POST, PUT, DELETE).
-STACKL exposes its listening server on 8080, the IP of the hosting docker container and a web interface.
-For a local deployment, this is http://localhost:8080/.
-Interactions happen through API calls with associated parameters, either through curl commands in the command line interface or using the web interface (implemented through Swagger), using any browser.
+STACKL offers a REST API for interactions with operators.
+The API is implemented using [FastAPI]https://fastapi.tiangolo.com/ as a web framework, thereby offering a standards-based REST API based on Python type hints and high performance.
+Interactions happen through API calls with associated parameters, either through curl commands in the command line interface or using the web interface (implemented through OpenAPI), using any browser.

 - Document operations

-All operations related to documents.
-This interface serves two purposes: (1) to retrieve one or more documents as-is and (2) to submit a document of a valid type for storing, modifying, or deleting.
+All operations related to documents of all types.
+This interface serves two purposes: (1) to retrieve one or more documents and (2) to submit a document of a valid type for storing, modifying, or deleting.
 These operations are expressly used to get, add, and delete documents and do nothing beyond that.
-For instance, these can be used to add or change config data or items (such as SITs, SATs or services).
+For instance, these can be used to add or change any configuration data (such as SITs, SATs or services).